opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md

 where the constant `C = (e - 1.0)/t0`.

-Here is a plot with three examples with different values for `n` and `a` witch illustrate how the function look like when the linear, and the logarithmic part is present or not.
+Here is a plot with three examples with different values for `n` and `a` which illustrate how the function look like when the linear, and the logarithmic part is present or not.
 The blue line have only the logarithmic part(n=4, a=0), the purple line is a combination (n=2, a=0.5), and the yellow line have the linear path only(n=0, a=1).
 The minimum-safe-transfer-time is set to 600s or 10